jc4p/mintable-frame-contract/README.md

 https://basescan.org/address/0x1234567890123456789012345678901234567890
 ```

-This will show you the contract's transactions, token transfers, and other on-chain activity.
+This will show you the contract's transactions, token transfers, and other onchain activity.

 ## Contract Verification